left0ver/awesome-web-cn/README.md

-# awesome-web
+# About
-a summary of some resources on the web，include js，ts，vue，react
+- this is a repo that provide some resources in js,ts,vue,react
+- It can let you know more useful library that can help you improve efficiency
+- I am collecting resources,and welcome you **PR**

+# Motivation